Spokes

 This bounder shuffles the scenarios and loops over them to try a \(\hat{x}\) until the hub provides a new x.
 To ensure that all subproblems are tried eventually, the spoke remembers where it left off, and resumes from its prior position.
 Since the resulting subproblems after fixing the first-stage variables are usually much easier to solve, many candidate solutions can be tried before receiving new x values from the hub.

 This spoke also supports multistage problems.
 It does not try every subproblem, but shuffles the scenarios and loops over the shuffled list.
-At each step, it takes the first-stage solution specified by a scenario, and then uses the scenarios that follows in the shuffled loop to get the values of the non-first-stage variables that were not fixed before.
+At each step, it takes the first-stage solution specified by a scenario, and then uses the scenarios that follow in the shuffled loop to get the values of the non-first-stage variables that were not fixed before.

 xhatxbar_bounder